Dev123047/crystal_soteria/README.md

 5) cat : Catenates the content of the given file *provided its present in the current working directory*.

+6) mkdir [directory_name] : Creates a directory in the current working directory.

 Test User credentials :
 1) Username : test_user1
 2) Password : testpassone